ZoneMinder/zmNinja/README.md

 ZoneMinder is an incredible open source camera monitoring system and is used by many for home and commercial security monitoring. http://www.zoneminder.com

-The ZoneMinder folks are implementing a new API based system and I decided to contribute by developing a client that uses the new APIs.
-The APIs are evolving along with this client so you can expect this to be in alpha/beta stage till the fine folks at ZM release a new version with the APIs fully integrated.
-To that extent, some of the features of the app won't work till Kyle Johnson @ ZM finishes his API work.
-If you are interested, you can track https://github.com/ZoneMinder/ZoneMinder/issues/799 to keep a tab of the API status of ZM

 Features
 --------
 Please see the [Wiki](https://github.com/arjunroychowdhury/zmNinja/wiki)